AndresMarolt/AndresMarolt/README.md

 ### Andrés Marolt - Frontend Developer

 Hello!
-I'm Andrés Marolt, a passionate Frontend Developer based in Argentina 🇦🇷.
-At 28 years old, I've built several web applications with JavaScript, TypeScript, React.js, Next.js, Angular, Node.js, and Express.js.
-My coding journey has been driven by the desire to create robust and efficient web solutions.
-While my skills are rooted mainly in frontend technologies, my curiosity often leads me to explore various creative outlets, including playing bass guitar.
-Let's join forces and leverage technology to make a positive impact in the digital landscape!
+I'm Andrés Marolt, a passionate Frontend Developer based in Madrid.
+With a focus on creating intuitive and engaging user interfaces, I tackle challenges with a combination of technical expertise and creative problem-solving.
+My goal is to deliver high-quality, functional solutions that meet both user needs and business objectives.
+Although my experience is based on Angular, I also have strong knowledge of other frontend frameworks and libraries such as React and Next.js.

 ### Skills
 ![HTML_5](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)